stanleycyang/master-react-redux/master_react_redux.md

 	brandNewStore has been updated.
 Latest store state:  { user: { name: 'Stanley Yelnats' }, books: [ 'Harry Potter' ] }

-At this point, we now have a fully grasp of Redux and the Flux loop!
+At this point, we now have a full grasp of Redux and the Flux loop!

 In a future tutorial, I will cover how Redux works with ReactJS to really create a powerful yet modular application.
 Stay tuned!

+## Additional resources

+- Source code for this tutorial: [master-react-redux](https://github.com/stanleycyang/master-react-redux).
+Feel free to fork, edit, contribute!
+- Source code for Redux: [Redux](https://github.com/rackt/redux)
+- Source code for React Redux: [React Redux](https://github.com/rackt/react-redux)